-It’s All in the Numbers: How VARs Can Calculate the ROI of Implementing Automated Quoting Solutions
+It’s All in the Numbers: How VARs Can Calculate Their CPQ’s ROI

 VARs often operate in environments prone to inefficiencies and time waste.
 With multiple quotes, iterative processes, and a high risk of manual errors, quoting can become a significant bottleneck.

 Efficient quoting directly impacts a VAR’s success by improving win rates, customer satisfaction, and overall profitability.
-Therefore, understanding and optimizing the return on investment (ROI) of an automated quoting solution is crucial for VARs as it helps quantify the benefits of automation relative to their costs.
+Therefore, understanding and optimizing the return on investment (ROI) of quote automation is crucial for VARs as it helps quantify the benefits of automation relative to their costs.

-Implementing automated quoting drives two main economic benefits for VARS:
+Implementing automated quoting drives two main economic benefits for value-added resellers:

 1. Increased Revenue: Faster time-to-quote and greater accuracy and scalability translate into higher revenues.
 More revenue allows VARs to “do more”—expand their business, invest in new opportunities, and enhance their competitiveness in the market.